henriquepaduelim/StatCat/README.md

   The `--persist-*` flags keep the temporary files so the next `npm run dev` / Docker build reuses them.
 Omit the flags in CI or when you just want to produce a clean package.

 - `python scripts/build_club_package.py` automatically appends `http://localhost:3000` and `http://localhost:5173` to `BACKEND_CORS_ORIGINS` so the package works locally.
 Provide `--no-localhost-cors` if you need a production-only `.env`.
-- The dev server (`npm run dev`) now reads default branding values from `frontend/.env.development` (Elite 1).
+- The dev server (`npm run dev`) now reads default branding values from `frontend/.env.development` (StatCat).
 Override them per machine using `frontend/.env.local` so you can keep the base experience intact while preparing custom packages.

 ## Project Status